-A basic time-lapse video taken from the balcony of my apartment at dusk in 2014.
-One of the world’s most polluted cities, clear skies like this are increasingly rare.
+A simple time-lapse video taken from the balcony of my Shanghai apartment in 2013

 Winter Is Blue